AlexJohannson/QHealth/README.md

 - **API documentation:** Swagger (DRF-YASG) and Postman collection for testing and integration.
 - **Testing:** coverage: views - api`s, filters, managers, models, permissions, serializers
 - **Deployment:** containerized with Docker, orchestrated via Docker Compose, served through Nginx.
+- **PDF Sick Leaves:** formatting on the backend and saving the PDF file in Cloudinary.

 ### Key Features on Backend
 - Secure role-based endpoints for all user types.